 serves as proof of the popular adage – for both the cruise ship’s soothing design and decor, as well as the super-attentive service.
 When it comes to small details, they add up to a big first impression.

-Passengers on the Viking Sky ship rave about little things such as heated floors in the bathrooms, oversized showers with ledges, tray pullouts in bedside tables, lighted makeup vanities in the desks, blankets in the theatre, leather-wrapped door handles, pool loungers with retractable footrests, and pillows wherever there’s seating.
+Passengers on the Viking Sky cruise ship rave about little things such as heated floors in the bathrooms, oversized showers with ledges, tray pullouts in bedside tables, lighted makeup vanities in the desks, blankets in the theatre, leather-wrapped door handles, pool loungers with retractable footrests, and pillows wherever there’s seating.

-Adding to the subtle charm is that the Sky is not too big and not too small, but just the right size at 930 passengers and 47,800 tonnes.
+Adding to the subtle charm is that the Sky cruise ship is not too big and not too small, but just the right size at 930 passengers and 47,800 tonnes.
 There are no lineups or crowds due to the pleasing space ratios.

 All-inclusive cruise pricing contributes to the positive vibe on board.
-Rather than nickel-and-diming passengers for every drink and activity, the price includes wine, beer and soft drinks at lunch and dinner; a shore excursion bus tour in every port; dining at the specialty restaurants; Wi-Fi; access to special spa areas and ship transfers to and from the airport.
+Rather than nickel-and-diming passengers for every drink and activity, the price includes wine, beer and soft drinks at lunch and dinner; a shore excursion bus tour in every port; dining at the specialty restaurants; Wi-Fi; access to special spa areas and cruise ship transfers to and from the airport.
 This is the kind of VIP-like offering usually attributed to more expensive cruise lines and when you do the math based on your personal pleasures, it wins many over.